deyili1997/deyili1997/README.md

 ### Hi there 👋
+My name is Deyi Li and I am currently a PhD student at the University of Florida/

 ### Education:
 2023 - 2027 University of Florida, College of Medicine, PhD student in Biomedical Informatics